 "SUBATM technology" (which stands for "super bioavailability") is designed to improve the bioavailability of orally administered drugs that are poorly soluble.
-In studies conducted by Mayne Pharma relating to SUBA-Itraconazole's anti-fungal application, SUBA-Itraconazole has demonstrated improved absorption and significantly reduced variability compared to the branded and generic forms of itraconazole in human studies.
+In studies conducted by Mayne Pharma relating to the anti-fungal use of SUBA-Itraconazole, SUBA-Itraconazole demonstrated improved absorption and significantly reduced variability within and between patients compared to the branded and generic forms of itraconazole in human studies.
 We believe this technology is well-suited for the exploration of the potential anti-cancer effects of itraconazole.

 Based on existing scientific (including in vitro, animal and human studies) data, we believe that itraconazole affects the Hedgehog signaling pathway in cells, a major regulator of many fundamental cellular processes, which will in turn impact the development and growth of certain cancers.
-Itraconazole appears to have notable anticancer effects by one or more independent or synergistic mechanisms, some of which are not clearly understood and continue to be the subject of on-going research.
-These anticancer effects have been demonstrated in various animal models and subsequently in human studies conducted by clinicians and investigators at leading research institutions over the last few years, all of which are the basis of our interest in the clinical development of itraconazole for treatment of human cancers.
+Itraconazole appears to have notable anti-cancer effects by one or more independent or synergistic mechanisms, some of which are not clearly understood and continue to be the subject of on-going research.
+These anti-cancer effects have been demonstrated in various animal models and subsequently in human studies conducted by clinicians and investigators at leading research institutions over the last several years, all of which are the basis of our interest in the clinical development of itraconazole for treatment of human cancers.